Gastro-Oesophageal Reflux Disease

 Imaging

-24hr pH monitoring is the gold standard in the diagnosis of GORD and is required for patients in whom medical treatment fails and surgery is being considered.
-It should be combined with oesophageal manometry to exclude oesophageal dysmotility.
+24hr pH monitoring is the gold standard for diagnosis of GORD (see below).
+It can quantify the burden of reflux disease and is especially important for patients in whom medical treatment has failed and surgery is considered.

 pH Monitoring Studies